RobertTalbert/calculus/w2021/201-assessment-w2021.md

 C:

 - Mastery on 12/16 LT's including at least 3 core
+	- Mastery on 3 core + 9 others
 - M or better on at least 4 AEPs
 - At least 120 points in WeBWorK
 - Pass at least 16 Daily Preps

+Maybe:

+- Core targets: Master at least 3; Proficiency or bette
+- Other targets:

 B: